kelseyhightower/standalone-kubelet-tutorial/README.md

 key: 1506065606
 ```

-Wait about 30 seconds and make another HTTP request:
+Wait about 30 seconds and make another HTTP request to the `app` pod:

 ```
 curl http://127.0.0.1